codeigniter4/CodeIgniter4/user_guide_src/source/general/helpers.rst

-You can load your helpers in your controller constructor so that they become available automatically in any function, or you can load a helper in a specific function that needs it.
+You can load your helpers in your controller constructor so that they become available automatically in any method, or you can load a helper in a specific method that needs it.

 However if you want to load in your controller constructor, you can use the ``$helpers``